simonmichael/hledger/doc/CONTRIBUTING.md

 - Get familiar with the documentation, website and online presence; review and test
 - Get familiar with the doc/site source files and generation process (see [Just, Make, Shake](JUST-MAKE-SHAKE.md))
-- Help improve user, contributor, process docs
+- Help improve user, contributor, process docs, translation

 ## Web designer / webmaster ?